Danxx26hub/MacPom/readme.md

 :smile:

-The code makes use of the (https://schedule.readthedocs.io/en/stable/)[schedule] library by Dan Bader.
+The code makes use of the [schedule](https://schedule.readthedocs.io/en/stable/) library by Dan Bader.
 It also demonstrates some simple Python concepts.
-Creating classes, subclassing, sepeating configuration from the actual code.
+Creating classes, subclassing, separating configuration from the actual code.
 And finally a simple logger is impleneted using a Python Decorator.
 Why did I code this, to practice and not forget these awesome concepts.